Choose the decade you wish to view from the dropdown menu MOVIES at the top of the page, click on a movie poster icon to buy the movie.

 Ray Milland, Ruth Hussey, directed by Lewis Allen.

-is dangerous and scary.
+horror picture is nice and creepy.
+The ghost is dangerous and scary.
 It is a suspenseful story that will keep you guessing.
-The Cairn Bobby is crucial to staging the plot.
-When
+The Cairn

-a terrier refuses to go upstairs, there is always a reason.
-This is good picture for a night of popcorn and surprises.
-VHS, DVD.
+Bobby is crucial to staging the plot.
+When a terrier refuses to go upstairs, there is always a reason.
+This is good picture for a

 · Mrs. Parkington- 1944,

-Parkington" by Louis Bromfield.
-It is the story of a young girl raised in a mining town boarding house who loses her mother in
+MGM film is adapted from the popular novel "Mrs. Parkington" by Louis Bromfield.
+It is the story of a young girl raised in a

-a deadly accident.
-Within days of her mother's death she finds herself marrying the man whose mine collapse killed her mother.
+mining town boarding house who loses her mother in a deadly accident.
+Within days of her mother's death she finds herself marrying

-Over the years, with help of her husband's former mistress, played by Agnes Moorhead, she grows into a wise family matriarch who is
+the man whose mine collapse killed her mother.
+Over the years, with help of her husband's former mistress, played by Agnes Moorhead,

-more than up to the task of being the wife of a powerful industry mogul.
-Edmund Gwenn has a wonderful role in this film as Queen Victoria's
+she grows into a wise family matriarch who is more than up to the task of being the wife of a powerful industry mogul.
+Edmund Gwenn

-son Bertie, the Prince of Wales, who charmingly helps Susie Parkington fight off a rival.
-There are two terriers at the beginning
+has a wonderful role in this film as Queen Victoria's son Bertie, the Prince of Wales, who charmingly helps Susie Parkington

-of the film who play family pets and are uncredited.
-They play the roles of Bijou and Mignon.
-One of them is definitely a Cairn Terrier
+fight off a rival.
+There are two terriers at the beginning of the film who play family pets and are uncredited.
+They play the roles

-the other appears to be a Westie mix.
-This film garnered Academy Award nominations for Best Actress and Best Supporting Actress for
+of Bijou and Mignon.
+One of them is definitely a Cairn Terrier the other appears to be a Westie mix.
+This film garnered Academy Award

-Greer Garson and Agnes Moorehead.
+nominations for Best Actress and Best Supporting Actress for Greer Garson and Agnes Moorehead.
 VHS, DVD

 Lamarr stars as an ignored wife whose astrologer leads her to a new man outside marriage.
 When her astronomer hubby tries to get her back confusion ensues.
 Toto has a bubbly scene in a bath when the hubby calls a veterinarian pretending to be giving orders to a detective.
 Available on DVD at Amazon.com